TRianR/CSCI3308_Project/README.md

 ###Functional Requirements:
-* 010 Keep track of user score
+* 010 The system will keep track of user score

 ###Non-Functional Requirements:
 * 004 Recognizable image/icon for "Timmy" character -- 1